Finitistic dimensions over commutative DG-rings: Amplitude bounds on derived homomorphisms

-We now have the necessary tools to prove the following, which is the main result of this section. \begin{thm} Let $(A,\bar{\m})$ be a noetherian local DG-ring with bounded cohomology, and suppose $A$ has a dualizing DG-module $R$.
+Finally, note that by \cref{lem:infcoreduction}, hence proving the result. \end{proof} We may now give the main theorem of this section, which will be of significant use in what follows.
+This extends~\cite[Theorem 2.6]{Foxby} to the DG-setting. \begin{thm} Let $(A,\bar{\m})$ be a noetherian local DG-ring with bounded cohomology, and suppose $A$ has a dualizing DG-module $R$.
 Let $M,N \in \cat{D}^{\mrm{b}}(A)$ be two DG-modules of finite flat dimension over $A$.
 Then

-\end{thm} \begin{proof} By definition of dualizing DG-module and adjunction, we have isomorphisms
+\end{thm} \begin{proof} By definition of dualizing DG-module, \cref{tensorhomeval}, and adjunction, we have isomorphisms

 in $\msf{D}(A)$.
 By \cref{cor:boundTns}, we know that $\inf(M\Lotimes_A R) \ge \inf(R)+\inf(M)$.

 By applying \cref{prop:injdimFlatDG} and \cref{prop:dualInjDG} in turn it follows that

 Combining these observations, it follows that